 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, or Exchange Act, which are subject to the "safe harbor" created by those sections for such statements.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
 All statements other than statements of historical fact are "forward-looking statements."
-Terms such as "anticipate," "believe," "could," "estimate," "expect," "goal," "intend," "may," "plan," "potential," "predict," "project," "should," "will," "would," and similar expressions and variations thereof are intended to identify forward-looking statements, but these terms are not the exclusive means of identifying such statements.
+Terms such as "anticipate," "believe," "could," "estimate," "expect," "goal," "intend," "may," "plan," "potential," "project," "should," "will," "would," and similar expressions and variations thereof are intended to identify forward-looking statements, but these terms are not the exclusive means of identifying such statements.
 Examples of these statements include, but are not limited to, statements regarding:

-- our ability to receive regulatory approval for our New Drug Application, or NDA, for the commercialization of OMS302 in the United States in 2014: - our ability to submit a Marketing Authorization Application, or MAA, for OMS302 during the third quarter of 2013 and to subsequently receive regulatory approval for the commercialization of OMS302 in the European Union in 2014; - our ability to successfully complete our additional Phase 3 clinical trial for OMS302 in patients that have a history of using alpha adrenergic antagonists and our Phase 1 clinical trials for OMS824 and OMS721; - our ability to initiate additional Phase 3 clinical trials for OMS103HP; - our ability to initiate a clinical trial for our PDE7 program in 2014; - our ability to access the capital markets, including under our at-the-market equity facility with MLV & Co.
-LLC, or MLV; - our expectations regarding the clinical benefits of our products; - our expectation that 2014 is the earliest year in which any of our products will be commercially available or generate revenue; - our anticipation that we will rely on contract manufacturers to develop and manufacture our products for commercial sale; - our ability to enter into acceptable arrangements with potential corporate partners; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our estimate regarding how long our existing cash, cash equivalents and short-term investments will be sufficient to fund our anticipated operating expenses, capital expenditures and note payments; - our involvement in potential claims, legal proceedings and administrative actions, the expected course and costs of existing claims, legal proceedings and administrative actions, and the potential outcomes and effects of both existing and potential claims, legal proceedings and administrative actions on our business, prospects, financial condition and results of operations; and - our estimates regarding our future net losses, revenues, research and development expenses and selling, general and administrative expenses.
+- our ability to receive regulatory approval for our New Drug Application, or NDA, and our Marketing Authorization Application, or MAA, for the commercialization of OMS302 in the United States and in the European Union, respectively, in 2014; - our ability to successfully complete our Phase 2 clinical trial for OMS824 and our Phase 1 clinical trials for OMS721 and OMS824; - our ability to initiate an additional Phase 3b clinical trial for OMS302 in order to expand our proposed marketing label for use in patients who have a history of using alpha adrenergic antagonists, additional Phase 3 trials for OMS103 and an additional Phase 2 trial for OMS824; - our ability to initiate a Phase 2 clinical trial for OMS721; - our ability to initiate a clinical trial for our PDE7 and plasmin programs in 2014; - · our ability to access the capital markets, including under our at-the-market equity facility with MLV & Co.
+LLC, or MLV; - our expectations regarding the clinical benefits of our potential products, which we refer to as products; - our expectation that 2014 is the earliest year in which any of our products will be commercially available or generate revenue; - our anticipation that we will rely on contract manufacturers to develop and manufacture our products for commercial sale; - our ability to enter into acceptable arrangements with potential corporate partners; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our estimate regarding how long our existing cash, cash equivalents and short-term investments will be sufficient to fund our anticipated operating expenses, capital expenditures and note payments; - our involvement in potential claims, legal proceedings and administrative actions, the expected course and costs of existing claims, legal proceedings and administrative actions, and the potential outcomes and effects of both existing and potential claims, legal proceedings and administrative actions on our business, prospects, financial condition and results of operations; and - our estimates regarding our future net losses, revenues, research and development expenses and selling, general and administrative expenses.